-The Charon-SSP emulator products run on Linux systems.
+The Charon-SSP emulator products run on 64-bit Linux systems.
 Stromasys supports the following Linux distributions and releases as host environments for Charon-SSP.
 However, please read the important restrictions below

-- 64-bit versions 7.0 to 7.9 of Oracle Linux, Red Hat Enterprise Linux, and CentOS - 64-bit versions 8.1 to 8.5 of Oracle Linux, Red Hat Enterprise Linux, CentOS, and Rocky Linux. - Please note that as of 1 January 2022 CentOS 8 is EOL.
+- Versions 7.0 to 7.9 of Oracle Linux, Red Hat Enterprise Linux, and CentOS - Versions 8.1 to 8.6, versions 8.7 to 8.8 (starting with SSP 5.6.7), and (starting with SSP 5.6.8) version 8.9 of Oracle Linux, Red Hat Enterprise Linux, and Rocky Linux. - Please note that as of 1 January 2022 CentOS 8 is EOL.
 For new deployments, it is recommended to use a non-EOL alternative.
-For existing installations, the possible negative impacts of staying with an EOL host operating system should be carefully evaluated. - Baremetal system (host operating system is included for this Charon-SSP product variants)
+For existing installations, the possible negative impacts (e.g., problems with Charon software upgrades) of staying with an EOL host operating system should be carefully evaluated. - Version 9.0, versions 9.1 and 9.2 (starting with SSP 5.6.3), and (starting with SSP 5.6.8) version 9.3 of Oracle Linux, Red Hat Enterprise Linux, and Rocky Linux. - Starting with version 5.6.7: limited support for Amazon Linux 2023.
+Only the non-plus versions are supported, and a supported Charon-SSP AWS marketplace image must be used to launch the instance. - Baremetal system (the correct host operating system is included for this Charon-SSP product variant) - Charon-SSP AL and VE marketplace images on selected cloud environments (the correct host operating system is included for this Charon-SSP product variants)